-Fann Hospital is a large hospital, with 341 beds and major outpatient services.
+Fann has 341 beds and major outpatient services.
 It has some 100 doctors and 300 nurses on staff, and serves as one of the main treatment centers for the millions of people who reside in Dakar and patients coming from rural Senegal and neighboring countries.

 In 2011, we learned that the hospital was experiencing a dire shortage of drainage tubes and shunts vital for life-saving surgery for children with hydrocephalus.
 Dr. Badiane was forced to reuse shunts, sometimes on as many as a dozen occasions.
 Infections that would have been avoidable with new shunts were killing some of his patients.
 Le Korsa now provides new shunts four times per year, guaranteeing that these devices only have a single use, which is the standard of care in most of the rest of the world.